For DSCR borrowers evaluating Gilbert: the metro carries tight cash flow requiring careful selection alongside high demographic momentum.

-Gilbert in context
+Gilbert in regional context

 Gilbert sits in the West region.
 Standard Western market dynamics apply.
 Phoenix east premium suburb